uhDanny/Fabric-Course-1.20/README.md

 personal learning archive but hopefully as a great learning tool for other beginners like myself.
 These goals include such things as:

-- Version Control - Learning the ins and outs of using/utilizing GitHub(Git) for future projects, potential collaboration and contributions to open-source projects in the future.
+- **Version Control** - Learning the ins and outs of using/utilizing GitHub(Git) for future projects, potential collaboration and contributions to open-source projects in the future.

-- Documenting Progress - To solidify my understanding of both Java and the Fabric API through code documentation utilizing clear, concise javadoc comments written from my own understanding.
+- **Documenting Progress** - To solidify my understanding of both Java and the Fabric API through code documentation utilizing clear, concise javadoc comments written from my own understanding.

-- Public repository contribution - Contributing to the overall knowledge base surrounding Minecraft Modding and the Fabric API.
+- **Public repository contribution** - Contributing to the overall knowledge base surrounding Minecraft Modding and the Fabric API.

-- Continued Learning and Development - as I both progress and complete the course, I will likely take what I have learned and continue to build upon this repository adding additional content under a "development" branch as a means of both giving back and putting things into practice.
+- **Continued Learning and Development** - as I both progress and complete the course, I will likely take what I have learned and continue to build upon this repository adding additional content under a "development" branch as a means of both giving back and putting things into practice.

-- Maintaining Motivation - Establishing clear goals in mind with this little project keeps me interested in programming, regardless of how difficult or frustrating it may get.
+- **Maintaining Motivation** - Establishing clear goals in mind with this little project keeps me interested in programming, regardless of how difficult or frustrating it may get.

-- Personal Growth - This project hopefully becomes something I can show and be proud of.
+- **Personal Growth** - This project hopefully becomes something I can show and be proud of.

 ## License Information

 ### Main Repository Content

-A majority of code and other non-texture assets in this repository are licensed under the MIT License.
+All code and other non-texture assets in this repository are licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Textures Attribution

-As course material is supplied, some textures used in this repository were created by nanoattack as per [LICENSE-TEXTURES](./LICENSE-TEXTURES)
+As course material is supplied, some textures used in this repository were created by nanoattack as per [LICENSE-TEXTURES](./LICENSE-TEXTURES) and are attributed as per the terms specified by their creator (since no specific license type is mentioned).